canonical/snapd/CODING.md

       * `gadget,image: remove LayoutConstraints struct`
       * `o/snapstate: add helpers to get user and gating holds`
       * `many: correct struct fields and output key`
-  * When no go code is involved, the context prefix before the colon can refer to directories or top-level files instead.
+  * When no golang code is involved, the context prefix before the colon can refer to directories or top-level files instead.
     * `build-aux,.github/workflows: limit make processes with nproc`

 ## Further readings